smsharp/liri-node-app/README.md

 ### How to Set Up LIRI

 Download the zip file from the repository and unzip.
 The list of dependecies you will need can be found in package.json.
-To download them all at once, run in your GitBash:
+To download them all at once, run the command:

 `npm install`